cowboy2718/Climate-Change/README.md

 ### Package Details

 This package provides routines for the visualization of global surface temperature change.
-Three type of graphs are presented: a **simple line chart**; a **bar plot**; a **streamgraph** interpretation.
+Three type of graphs are presented: a **simple line chart**; a **bar plot**; a **streamgraph**.
 All graphical displays are based off of the same GISTEMP data set.

 This package provides routines to perform the analysis using the differing graph types.
 Examples are shown below.